-A You will have a lot of trouble clicking on a cable if the "Move away cables" option is active.
+$ilde{\mathbb{A}}$ You will have a lot of trouble clicking on a cable if the "Move away cables" option is active.
 In this mode, the cables will automatically flee the mouse pointer.
 To avoid this, deactivate this option before trying to select a cable (see 1.4.4.3)

-1.12.3 Modulation level setting
+Modulation level setting 1.12.3